 Silica surveillance exams require specially trained technicians.

 Not every technician can perform the spirometry portion of a silica surveillance exam.
 The National Institute for Safety and Health (NIOSH) oversees special training for spirometry.
 OSHA requires the spirometry portion of a silica surveillance exam to be performed only by NIOSH certified technicians —and there aren’t a lot out there.
-Because of this new rule, Concentra has committed to increasing our headcount of NIOSH-certified technicians in all our markets during 2017.
+Because of this new rule, Concentra has committed to increasing our headcount of NIOSH-certified technicians in all our markets.
 If you’re a current client and want to know if your market has a NIOSH-certified technician today, call your local center for more information.